Lartu/ldpl/README.md

  * You can import extensions to your LDPL compilation by using the `-i=` flag.
 Extensions can be imported by passing `.o`, `.a`, or `.cpp` files to this flag; see the Extensions section below.
  * `-v` and `--version` print out version info and release details.
  * `-h` and `--help` print this list of options.

+ For more information, check the [docs](https://docs.ldpl-lang.org/#compiler-switches).

 ### 📦 C++ extensions

 LDPL supports extensions written in C++.
 Extensions are `.cpp`, `.o`, or `.a` files that can be imported into your program using the `EXTENSION` statement.
 For example `extension "myLibrary.cpp"`.
 You can also use the `-i` compiler flag, but this is not recommended for ease of distribution.

-For a guide to writing and building C++ extensions, see [LDPL's official documentation](https://docs.ldpl-lang.org//cppext/).
+For a guide to writing and building C++ extensions, see the [LDPL official documentation](https://docs.ldpl-lang.org/cppext/).
 For a simple example, see the [examples/cpp-extension](./examples/cpp-extension) directory.

 ## 🏛 Libraries